Global Games with Noisy Information Sharing: Proofs

 Let $\cF$ denote the space of all Lipschitz continuous functions $f$ with parameter $a_n$ which are also quasi-symmetric.
 We aim at characterizing a condition on the noise variance parameters of the system such that the Lipschitz continuity is preserved through the operation $\cT$.
 In other words $\cT(\cF) \subseteq \cF$, where $\cT(\cF) = \left\{ \cT(g): g \in \cF \right\}$.

 The following lemma establishes a sufficient condition on the parameters of the system to preserve the Lipschitz continuity through the operation $\cT$.
+The Lipschitz continuity of $g$ is used to show Lipschitz continuity of $\cM_{\beps,l} g$, and consequently the Lipschitz continuity of $\cT g$, where the Lipschitz continuity of $\phi(.)$ together with triangle inequality are used.
+Furthermore, an upper bound on the Lipschitz constant of $\cM_{\beps,l} g$ and consequently on $\cT g$ are derived in terms of the Lipschitz constant of $g$ and other parameters of the system.
+That leads to a sufficient condition for not increasing the Lipschitz constant through the operation $\cT$, described in the following lemma.
 Let \be{def-e} e_n := \max\{c_n a_{n-1}, d_n, c_n b_{n-1}\}. \ee

 \begin{lemma} If \be{lem2-1} \frac{(n-1)\bigl(e_n(na_n+(n-2)b_n)(b_n+2a_n)+b_n^2\bigr)}{a_n b_n^2} \leq \tau, \ee then Lipschitz continuity with parameter $a_n$ is preserved through the operation $\cT$. \end{lemma} \begin{proof} Let $y, y' \in \R^{n-1}$.
 Then by definition of operation $\cT$,